2022 Super Bowl MVP betting odds and trends

 The Super Bowl MVP is given annually to the most valuable player of the NFL’s championship game.
-This year, Patrick Mahomes is the frontrunner to earn the award in Super Bowl LV on Feb.
-7 in Tampa.
+Ahead of Super Bowl LVI, set for Feb.
+13 at SoFi Stadium, first-year Los Angeles Rams quarterback Matthew Stafford is the frontrunner to earn the award.

 Let’s dive into the history of the highest individual honor of the Super Bowl to determine who is most likely to claim the Pete Rozelle Trophy on Sunday night in Tampa.